 "Overall sentiment has been a lot better with the Chinesereturning this week," said Jamie Pearce, head of iron orebrokering at SSY Futures, part of the shipbroking group SimpsonSpence and Young.

 "We have seen Chinese mills bidding high numbers onphysicals to try and secure cargoes," said Pearce, adding thatthe Chinese were also the main buyers of iron ore forward swapsso far this week.

 Benchmark iron ore with 62 percent iron content

 surged almost 6 percent to $110.40 a tonne onMonday, the highest since Aug.
 16, according to data providerSteel Index.

-It was the biggest single-day gain since early September foriron ore which did not move last week during China's nationalholiday.
+It was the biggest single-day gain since early September foriron ore which didn't move last week during with China'snational holiday.

 The upward momentum looks likely to continue, with sellerslifting price offers for imported cargoes to China by as much as$6 per tonne on Tuesday, traders said.

 More cargoes are also on offer after prices spiked atMonday's sale tenders by miners Vale

 Brazil's Vale, the world's top iron ore exporter, sold a65-percent grade cargo at $125 a tonne, including freight, upfrom a previous deal of about $116, said a trader in Shanghai.Third-ranked BHP Billiton sold 57.7-percent grade Yandi iron orefines at $106.65 per tonne, he said, versus $99.50 before theChinese holiday.